 Can I freeze pumpkin banana muffins?

-Yes, you can freeze baked pumpkin banana muffins.
-Simply let them cool to room temperature, then add them to a freezer-safe bag, and freeze them for up to 3 months.
-When you are ready to eat them, let them defrost in the refrigerator overnight, so they are ready to enjoy in the morning.
+Yes, you can freeze these pumpkin banana muffins.
+Let them cool to room temperature, then add them to a freezer-safe bag and freeze them for up to 3 months.
+When you are ready to eat them, let them defrost in the refrigerator overnight so they are ready to enjoy in the morning.

 How to store leftovers:

-If you have leftovers, store these pumpkin banana muffins in an airtight container at room temperature for up to 2 – 3 days.
-You can also refrigerate them for up to 5 days.
+If you have leftovers, store these pumpkin banana muffins in an airtight container at room temperature for 4 – 5 days.
+You can also refrigerate them for up to 8 days.

 Did you make this recipe?